uprial/customdamage/README.md

 * There is also a short-term increase of incoming damage based on a rate of monster kills to death to cut the player domination.

 #### You can configure:
-* Filter of damage sources, targets and causes
+* A filter of damage sources, targets and causes
 * A formula of how to calculate a damage
 * Dependencies from a player statistics

 #### You can solve the following problems:
-* Increase a damage taken by a specific entity, thus make some enemies more dangerous naturally
+* Increase the damage taken by a specific entity, thus make some enemies more dangerous naturally
-* Change a damage depending on a players' kills or deaths, thus make a game more difficult for experienced players and easy for newbies without mechanics changes
+* Change damage depending on a players' kills or deaths, thus making a game more difficult for experienced players and easy for newbies without mechanics changes

 ## Commands